opentelekomcloud/docs/doc/source/obs/user-guide/access-keys-(ak-sk).md

 **Temporary AK/SK Pair**

-Temporary AK/SK and security token are temporary access tokens issued by the system to users.
-The validity period is between 15 minutes and 24 hours.
-Temporary AK/SK and security token comply with the least privilege principle and can be used to access OBS temporarily.
-Error code 403 is returned if an access request does not have the security token.
+A temporary AK/SK pair and the security token are temporary access tokens granted by the system to users.
+The validity period of the tokens ranges from 15 minutes to 24 hours.
+After the tokens expire, you need to obtain the tokens again.
+A temporary AK/SK pair and the security token comply with the least privilege principle and can only be used to temporarily access OBS.
+A 403 error will be returned if the security token is not available.

 -   Temporary AK: indicates the ID of a temporary access key.
 It is the unique ID associated with the SK.
 The AK and SK are used together to obtain an encrypted signature for a request.
 -   Temporary SK: indicates the temporary private key used together with its associated temporary AK.
 The AK and SK are used together to identify a request sender to prevent the request from being modified.